My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 Grounds for Sculpture

 Grounds for Sculpture is beautiful any time of year!
 Until the end of February, tickets are discounted to $15 and $12 for ages 6-17.
 Children 5 and under are always free.
-On Saturday, February 15, GFS is offering a Tots for Sculpture event where children ages 3 through 5 can create “love monsters” and make marbled paper for $5.
+Before visiting, check the calendar on the website as there are several art workshops offered for kids.
+Most are $10 or under.

 Morris Arboretum